Legal Notice & Privacy Policy

 How long and where is the data saved?

-Your data is allocated to various physical data media.
+Your data is allocated to various physical data mediums.
 This has the advantage of allowing to retrieve the data faster, and of protecting it better from manipulation.
-Every Google data center has respective emergency programs for your data.
+Every Google data centre has respective emergency programs for your data.
 Hence, in case of a hardware failure at Google or a server error due to natural disasters, the risk for a service interruption stays relatively low.

 As soon as the chosen period is expired, the data is deleted once a month.
 This retention period applies to any of your data which is linked to cookies, user identification and advertisement IDs (e.g. cookies of the DoubleClick domain).
 Any report results are based on aggregated information and are stored independently of any user data.
 Aggregated information is a merge of individual data into a single and bigger unit.